Exaggeration Is a Key to a Great Story

 The game, of course, is creating drama.
 That means everyone on the show must block distractions and come into the room focused and prepared.
 And, ready to play and exaggerate.

 Magical moments come from cracking up the entire room up with an unexpected, honest reaction, or relating something personal they’ve never heard before.

 It happens when you are bold enough to ask questions of a guest that lead to answers which become quotable in other media.

 They happen when you train yourself to constantly think, “How can I make this bit larger?
 How can I say or do something that will make it bigger, memorable to the listener?”

 In other words, breaks become memorable when you advance from ordinary to extraordinary through exaggeration.

 These moments can be funny, outrageous and over-the-top, but they might also be sensitive and personal.
 Jeff talked about how their show reaches listeners through many emotions,

-It happens when you’re alert enough to catch something that can be repeated or replayed to generate buzz by stepping on the gas and making it larger than life.
+The magic happens when you’re alert enough to catch something that can be repeated or replayed to generate buzz by stepping on the gas and making it larger than life.

-Exaggeration Within Structure
+Exaggeration With Structure